 The State of Illinois owns one of the five known copies of the Gettysburg Address in Abraham Lincoln’s own hand.
 The Abraham Lincoln Presidential Library and Museum is proud to be the home of this historic document.
 This copy of the address is known as the Everett Copy because Lincoln prepared it for Edward Everett, who also spoke on the day Lincoln delivered the Gettysburg Address.

-Please click here for audio of an actor reading the speech.
 For a closer look at the Everett Copy and the story behind Lincoln's most famous speech, just click on any of the highlighted text below:

 The Everett Copy

 Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.

 Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived, and so dedicated, can long endure.
 We are met on a great battle-field of that war.
 We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives, that that nation might live.
 It is altogether fitting and proper that we should do this.